ehoffman66/crypto-ticker/README.md

-# Bitcoin Ticker
+# Crypto Ticker
-A Bitcoin ticker for Raspberry Pi
+A crypto ticker for Raspberry Pi.